Robert Hines (astronaut): NASA career

 Prior to his selection as an astronaut, Hines served as a test pilot at NASA's Johnson Space Center, as well as for the Federal Aviation Administration.
 In 2017, he was selected as a member of NASA Astronaut Group 22, and began his two-year training.
 At the time of his selection, Hines was a research pilot for the Aircraft Operations Division of the Flight Operations Directorate at NASA.

 In February 2021, Hines was assigned as pilot of SpaceX Crew-4, alongside NASA astronaut Kjell N. Lindgren who is the commander.
 They flew with mission specialists Samantha Cristoforetti of ESA and Jessica Watkins.
 Crew-4 launched successfully on April 27, 2022, before docking later that day.

+On June 9, 2026, Hines was announced as the backup crew member for Artemis III.

 Personal life

 Hines and his wife, Kelli, have three children.

 Amateur radio

 Hines holds a Technician class Ham Radio operators license with call sign KI5RQT.

 Awards and honors

 During his Air Force career, Hines received multiple awards, including the Air Medal, Aerial Achievement Medal, Iraq Campaign Medal, Afghanistan Campaign Medal, and the Nuclear Deterrence Operations Service Medal.
 He received the U.S. Air Force Bobby Bond Memorial Aviator Award, and the NASA Stuart Present Flight Achievement Award.
 He is a member of the Society of Experimental Test Pilots and the American Institute of Aeronautics and Astronautics.